qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/010-filtering.md

 ## View the metadata

-We'll again take a quick look at the study metadata as QIIME 2 sees it to refresh ourselves.
+We'll take a quick look at the QIIME 2-formatted study metadata to refresh our memories.
 Either review the summary that you previously generated, or generate another one.

 ````{admonition} Expand this box for help generating a metadata summary.
 :class: dropdown